deepmalviy/Customer-Segmentation/README.md

 The dataset used in this project is a customer database from a marketing campaign.
 It contains features like demographic details, purchasing behavior, and campaign responses.

-Source: marketing_campaign.csv (Tab-separated values format)\n
+Source: marketing_campaign.csv (Tab-separated values format)

-Size: Approximately 2,240 observations with multiple features.\n
+Size: Approximately 2,240 observations with multiple features.

 Contents: Customer demographic information, income, spending habits, and more.

 ## Project Workflow

 Key Steps:

-Importing Libraries
+### Importing Libraries:

 Load essential libraries like pandas, numpy, seaborn, and matplotlib.

-Loading Data
+### Loading Data

 Import the dataset and perform an initial inspection of its structure.

-Data Cleaning
+### Data Cleaning

 Handle missing values, remove outliers, and standardize features for analysis.

-Data Preprocessing
+### Data Preprocessing

 Encode categorical features and scale numerical data.

-Dimensionality Reduction
+### Dimensionality Reduction

 Use Principal Component Analysis (PCA) to reduce feature dimensions.

-Clustering
+### Clustering

 Implement clustering algorithms like KMeans and Agglomerative Clustering.

-Evaluation
+### Evaluation

 Evaluate clusters using metrics such as silhouette score and visualize cluster distributions.

-Profiling
+### Profiling

 Analyze and interpret the clusters to understand customer segments.

 ## Technologies Used